Rurusetto/rurusetto/content/pages/install/index.md

 ### step 1 : navigate to osu! data directory

-Open the setting menu in osu!, in `General` part there would be a button to `Open osu! folder`.
+In osu!lazer's setting panel, there is a button to `Open osu! folder` within the "General" section.
 On windows you could navigate to the data folder directly via Windows Explorer, by default this location is `%AppData%/osu!/rulesets`.
 On MacOS default this location is in application itself.

 ![open-osu-folder.png](img/open-osu-folder.png)